kusamanetwork/faucet/README.md

 ### Donations:

-If you want to support the faucet, please send KSM to this address: **EaG2CRhJWPb7qmdcJvy3LiWdh26Jreu9Dx6R1rXxPmYXoDk**
+If you want to support the faucet, please send KSM to its wallet address: **EaG2CRhJWPb7qmdcJvy3LiWdh26Jreu9Dx6R1rXxPmYXoDk**

-The faucet's wallet will be periodically refilled from the address above.

 ### Support: